by ark19, published

 Inspired by this video: http://youtu.be/Q0DRY7VsL-8

-Magnetic Levitation by ark19 is licensed under the Attribution - Non-Commercial - Share Alike license.
+Magnetic Levitation by ark19 is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure ark19 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ark19 would love to see what you've printed.
+Please document your print and share a Make with the community.